Improved business processes through Integration (iPaaS)

 Scheer PAS integration is not a monolithic container; the services do not run “in” the Scheer PAS integration, but rather as independent processes directly in the operating system.

-Summary of the advantages of microservices in integration:
+The advantages of microservices in Integration (iPaaS):

-- Decoupling and modularization of applications
+- Modularization and decoupling of applications

 - Detailed logging and monitoring through asynchronous communication